alicevillar/WebScraping_with_Python/README.md

 # Web Scraping with Python: using Selenium and Beautiful Soup

-This is a small personal project of two Scraping Bots in Python using Selenium and Beautiful Soup Scraping Libraries.
+Script of two Scraping Bots in Python using Selenium and Beautiful Soup Scraping Libraries.

 ## Files